referrerpolicy=no-referrer-when-downgrade

 /// Additionally, it drops any transaction with an encoded length higher than 200 bytes.
 No

-/// particular reason why, just to demonstrate the power of signed extensions.
+/// particular reason why, just to demonstrate the power of transaction extensions.

 #[derive(Encode, Decode, Clone, Eq, PartialEq, TypeInfo)]